Shelagh-Lewins/meteor-mobx-react/README.md

 * Material UI 4.11.3
 * SCSS via fourseven:scss@4.12.0

-These instructions worked for me in April 2021.
-However beware any future reader, you will likely find things work differently in the future.
+These instructions worked for me in April 2021, though they likely have ommissions - check package.json for dependencies.
+However beware any future reader, you will likely find things work differently as soon as new versions are released.

 ## Meteor
 The initial app is created using a command line option which creates a Meteor app with React and Typescript: